 Open your DCU Primary Savings Account in six steps:

-- From the official DCU website, click the Bank tab, then Primary savings.
+- Choose the Bank tab on the official DCU website, then Primary savings.

 - Choose Open now.

 - Select Join DCU!

-- Add any extra savings accounts you wish to open and click Continue.
+- Add any extra savings accounts you wish to open and hit Continue.

-- Enter your email address and phone number, scan your driver’s license and click Continue.
+- Enter your email address and phone number, scan your driver’s license and select Continue.